Sony A6000 vs Canon 1D X

 Both the A6000 and the 1DX have been discontinued, but can regularly be found used on eBay.
 The 1DX was replaced by the Canon 1DX Mark II, while the A6000 was followed by the Sony A6300.

 Review summary: Sony A6000 vs Canon 1D X

-So what conclusions can be drawn?
-Which of the two cameras – the Sony A6000 or the Canon 1D X – has the upper hand?
+So what is the bottom line?
+Is the Sony A6000 better than the Canon 1D X or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.